 ♦ Elsa's brother is "en-swanned by an evil spell" (p.
 298).

-♦ Carmen is hardly a tragedy from the point of view of the impresarios who have profited from it" (p.
+♦ “Carmen is hardly a tragedy from the point of view of the impresarios who have profited from it" (p.
 339).

 Finally, each chapter contains numerous subdivisions labeled with apposite and occasionally droll titles ("Outside the Radioactive Zone," for Janáček's late operas and their distance from expressionist aesthetics, p.
 448).

-AP touch on most major operas; intentionally or not, the most notable omissions—Handel's operas (save Rinaldo), the majority of tragédie-lyriques, Poulenc's Dialogues des Carmélites, and Kaija Saariaho's L'amour de loin—belong to the periods they least respect.
+AP touch on most major operas.
+Intentionally or not, the most notable omissions—Handel's operas (save Rinaldo), the majority of tragédies lyriques, Poulenc's Dialogues des Carmélites, and Kaija Saariaho's L'amour de loin—belong to the periods they least respect.
 Prokofiev is the most prominent composer not mentioned.

-Mistakes are few and typographical errors less, especially for a volume this size.
-Cardinal Mazarin could not have patronized Lully's tragédie-lyriques, as he died in 1661 (p.
+Mistakes are few and typographical errors fewer, especially for a volume this size.
+Cardinal Mazarin could not have patronized Lully's tragédies lyriques, as he died in 1661 (p.
 65).
 Peter Cornelius is credited with writing the opera Gunlöd in 1891, but he left the work unfinished at his death in 1874 (p.
 428).
 The playwright who inspired Berg's Lulu was Frank, not Franz, Wedekind (p.
 474).
-In Turandot, Timur is the father of Calaf rather than Liù' (p.
+In Turandot Timur is the father of Calaf rather than Liù (p.
 533).
-Finally, Doctor Atomic is not John Adams's "only recent opera," as he wrote the two-act A Flowering Tree the following year (p.
-547).
+Finally, Doctor Atomic (2005) is not John Adams's "only recent opera" (p.
+547), as he wrote the two-act A Flowering Tree the following year.

 A History of Opera has much to teach the reader, providing rich insights into specific works as well as important connecting threads between them.
-Like Parakilas's volume, but for opposite reasons, this book is not the best resource for a first-time introduction to opera history: while the former is most suited to undergraduates, AP's book will best be absorbed by graduate readers already conversant with the basics of opera history.
-The lack of examples and in-text illustrations further distance this book from novices.
-But opera lovers of all backgrounds will find much to ponder in this book as they discover many new and stimulating insights about the unique power this art form exerts.
+Like Parakilas's volume, but for opposite reasons, this book is not the most advisable resource for a first-time introduction to opera history: while the former is most suited to undergraduates, AP's book will best be absorbed by graduate readers already conversant with the basics of opera history.
+But opera lovers of all backgrounds will find much to ponder in this book as they discover many new and stimulating insights about the power this art form exerts.